top of page

 Psychotherapeutic Approaches

-Over a 25-year practice many have benefited from her psychotherapeutic approach to anxiety counselling Melbourne and Australia-wide.
+Over a 25-year practice many have benefited from her psychotherapeutic approach to anxiety counselling in Melbourne and Australia-wide.

 Do you need a GP referral to see a Clinical Psychologist in Australia?